Sing-Li/Deploy.to.Cloud/Heroku/README.md

 * To add any service to an app, even if it is free, you will need to register a valid credit card with Heroku.
 Rocket.Chat needs both mongolab and logenteries services.
 * Heroku (actually CloudFoundry) uses custom buildpacks to stage applications.
 The buildpack used by Rocket.Chat can take a very long time to build - since it needs to download Meteor and build the server image every time.
 * You *must*  set the ROOT_URL environment variable, as shown above, otherwise the server side will crash.
-* Note mongolab's free sandbox plan does not support oplog tailing - check other plans
+* Note mongolab's free sandbox plan does not support oplog tailing - check other plans if you need oplog.